 How to keep a sustainable PET recycling industry in Europe

-The European PET Bottle Platform is a voluntary industry initiative that provides PET bottle design guidelines for recycling, evaluates PET bottle packaging solutions and technologies and facilitates understanding of the effects of new PET bottle innovations on recycling processes.
+The European PET Bottle Platform is an initiative that provides PET bottle design guidelines for recycling, evaluates PET bottle packaging solutions and technologies and facilitates understanding of the effects of new PET bottle innovations on recycling processes.
 This initiative fully supports a circular economy for the European PET value chain.
 EPBP assessments are performed ensuring strict business confidential information protection and the opinions are fully recognized by decision makers that source PET bottle packaging solutions.

-- PET is the most recycled plastic packaging material in Europe.
+• PET is the most recycled plastic packaging material in Europe.

 Regulatory Framework